 To determine the cause of the rash on your dog’s belly at the next vet visit, your veterinarian will obtain a detailed medical history, assess your dog’s skin, and perform some diagnostic tests.

-- Heat.
-Once a heat rash has progressed into an infection, your veterinarian will prescribe medications to treat the infection, relieve the inflammation, and help the skin heal.
-To prevent the development and progression of a heat rash in the future, keep skin folds clean and dry by the regular use of medicated wipes.
-Attempt to keep your dog cool during hot and humid weather.
-Limit sun exposure by providing plenty of shade when outdoors.
-Walk your dog early morning and late evening.
-If you notice an area becoming inflamed, use the medicated wipes and apply a wrapped cold compress to the site for 10 to 15 minutes a few times daily to soothe it and prevent your dog from biting or chewing at it.
+If a heat rash becomes infected, your vet will prescribe medicine to treat the infection and help the skin heal.
+Keep skin folds clean and dry, use medicated wipes, and keep your dog cool in hot weather.
+If you see an inflamed area, use medicated wipes and a cold compress for 10–15 minutes a few times a day to soothe it and prevent your dog from biting or chewing.

 It’s important to work with your vet to find out what triggers your dog’s belly rash.
 Once you know your dog’s triggers, you can do your best to avoid them and then monitor your dog’s skin for irritation routinely.
 If an effective veterinarian prescribed treatment is initiated at the first sign of a rash, full flare-ups can be prevented or minimized throughout the year.